markjprice/cs13net9/docs/errata/errata.md

 > Thanks to [Anass Sabiri](https://github.com/lambdacore12) for raising [this issue on February 19, 2025](https://github.com/markjprice/cs13net9/issues/24).

 In the **Good Practice** box, the first link has moved to https://www-users.cse.umn.edu/~arnold/disasters/patriot.html.

+# Page 97 - Storing dynamic types

+> Thanks to [iheartdotnet](https://github.com/iheartdotnet) for raising [this issue on August 2, 2025](https://github.com/markjprice/cs13net9/issues/61).

+In the last paragraph of this section, I wrote, "Dynamic types are most useful when interoperating with non-.NET systems.
+For example, you might need to work with a class library written in F#, Python, or some JavaScript.
+You might also need to interop with technologies like the Component Object Model (COM), for example, when automating Excel or Word."

+I included F# in the list of languages after giving the example of `dynamic` being useful when interoperating with non-.NET systems.
+This is too restrictive an example when then listing F# because F# is a .NET language.
+In the next edition, I will change "non-.NET systems" to "other .NET languages and non-.NET systems".

 # Page 106 - Rider and its warnings about boxing